Buxton railway station: History

 The Midland station closed in 1967, along with the line to Rowsley, and the site is now a roadway.
 However, the line through Dove Holes Tunnel from Chinley is still used for freight, such as limestone from Tunstead, along with the old Midland branch into Buxton and part of the old Ashbourne Line (closed to passengers in October 1954), which remains in use to serve a lime works at Dowlow and the quarry at Hindlow.
 These both join the main line just outside the station, where there also a number of sidings to allow trains to reverse.
 The bay platform formerly used by Ashbourne line trains and the connecting curve from it towards Dowlow have been removed, though it is still possible to trace its route.
 The LNWR station now handles local trains into Manchester, using its line through Dove Holes and Chapel-en-le-Frith.

 The trainshed roof of the remaining station was removed, leaving only the fan window and its stonework at the end of the station as a remnant.
-In 2009 the fan window was restored to its former glory.
+The wall and window were Grade II listed in 1970.
+In 2009 the fan window was restored.